 Usually, they’re asking me to help them improve their site to bring in more sales.
 And I get it!
 We’re told that websites are important.

-But as a former website copywriter, let me tell you now: Your website is not as important as it seems.
+But as someone who’s been in this game for a while, let me tell you now: Your website is not as important as it seems.
 Not at first, at least.

 A website can enhance your outreach efforts.
 But it’s not going to bring in clients for you.
 In other words, the internet is not automatically directing people to your website.
 You have to take action every day to put yourself out there.
 It’s the networking, social engagement, relationships, and emails that actually win people over.
 (I’ve known many people who have built high-income businesses without a website at all!
 Though I admit it is good to have a simple site to give yourself a bit of credibility.)